Music gives a soul to the universe, wings to the mind, flight to the imagination and life to everything.

 — Plato

-Kwarteng arrived at this position via a mixture of study and circumstance.
-Born in Brooklyn to Ghanaian parents but raised in the Bronx, her childhood was soundtracked by a mix of first-wave Highlife, Afrobeat and disco.
-Outside her front door, in a thriving neighborhood of diverse American experiences, entire sounds and scenes expanded and exploded as pop-culture began to mutate in new ways, both online and off.
-Crossing to Manhattan for school, the tempo changed entirely as rock, hip hop and experimental music filled Kwarteng’s ears while she studied intensely.
+The roots of this keen musicality run deep.
+Born in Brooklyn to Ghanaian parents but raised in the Bronx, Kwarteng’s childhood was soundtracked by a mix of first-wave Highlife, Afrobeat and disco.
+Outside her own front door, in a thriving neighborhood of diverse American experiences, entire sounds and scenes expanded and exploded as pop-culture began to mutate in new ways, both online and off.

 Wherever she performs, Kwarteng’s expertise serves to not only continue the championing of Black American genres such as house, techno and disco, but equally, to explore the continuum of global dance music as a whole.
 Having laid the foundations for a unique musical journey, it’s a level of respect that’s tangible on any dancefloor.
 In these increasingly sacred spaces, Gabrielle Kwarteng’s personal passion translates into collective ecstasy.
 The dig continues.